aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-12-0/_index.md

 var fileFormatInfo = Aspose.Cells.FileFormatUtil.DetectFileFormat(stream);

 // Check if stream is of type OTS

 Debug.Assert(fileFormatInfo.FileFormatType == FileFormatType.OTS);

 {{< /highlight >}}

 ### **Added FontConfigs.PreferSystemFontSubstitutes Property**
-Aspose.Cells 16.12.0 has exposed PreferSystemFontSubstitutes property for the FontConfigs class.
-The FontConfigs.PreferSystemFontSubstitutes property is of type Boolean, indicating if the API should use the system's font substitution mechanism first, in case a required font is not present and no substitution for the particular font has been defined.
-The default value of FontConfigs.PreferSystemFontSubstitutes property is false.
+Aspose.Cells 16.12.0 has exposed the `PreferSystemFontSubstitutes` property for the `FontConfigs` class.
+The `FontConfigs.PreferSystemFontSubstitutes` property is of type `Boolean`, indicating if the API should use the system's font substitution mechanism first, in case a required font is not present and no substitution for the particular font has been defined.
+The default value of `FontConfigs.PreferSystemFontSubstitutes` property is `false`.

 ### **Added BuiltInDocumentPropertyCollection.ScaleCrop Property**
-Aspose.Cells 16.12.0 has added the ScaleCrop property to the BuiltInDocumentPropertyCollection class.
-The ScaleCrop indicates the display mode of the document thumbnail.
-Setting this element to true enables the scaling of the document thumbnail as per display whereas setting it to false enables the cropping of the document thumbnail to show the section that fits the display.
+Aspose.Cells 16.12.0 has added the `ScaleCrop` property to the `BuiltInDocumentPropertyCollection` class. `ScaleCrop` indicates the display mode of the document thumbnail.
+Setting this element to `true` enables the scaling of the document thumbnail as per display, whereas setting it to `false` enables the cropping of the document thumbnail to show the section that fits the display.

 ### **Added BuiltInDocumentPropertyCollection.LinksUpToDate Property**
-Aspose.Cells 16.12.0 has also exposed the LinksUpToDate property for the BuiltInDocumentPropertyCollection class.
-The LinksUpToDate property indicates if the hyperlinks in a document are up-to-date.
+Aspose.Cells 16.12.0 has also exposed the `LinksUpToDate` property for the `BuiltInDocumentPropertyCollection` class.
+The `LinksUpToDate` property indicates if the hyperlinks in a document are up‑to‑date.

 ### **Added Workbook.ExportXml Method**
-Aspose.Cells 16.12.0 has exposed the Workbook.ExportXml method that allows to store the XML map data to specified file path.
-The Workbook.ExportXml method accepts 2 parameters where the first parameter of type string should be the XML map name and second parameter should be the file path location to store the XML data.
+Aspose.Cells 16.12.0 has exposed the `Workbook.ExportXml` method that allows you to store the XML map data to a specified file path.
+The `Workbook.ExportXml` method accepts two parameters; the first parameter of type `string` should be the XML map name, and the second parameter should be the file‑path location where the XML data will be stored.

 ### **Added WorksheetCollection.CreateRange Method**
-Aspose.Cells 16.12.0 has added the WorksheetCollection.CreateRange method that allows to create range based on an address (cell area reference) & Worksheet index.
+Aspose.Cells 16.12.0 has added the `WorksheetCollection.CreateRange` method that allows you to create a range based on an address (cell‑area reference) and a worksheet index.

-The following snippet make use of the WorksheetCollection.CreateRange method to create a range of cells spanning over A1 to A2 in first (default) worksheet.
+The following snippet makes use of the `WorksheetCollection.CreateRange` method to create a range of cells spanning from A1 to A2 in the first (default) worksheet.

 **C#**